 The eponymous rock band in the DCU comic Scare Tactics had a vampire lead singer, a werewolf on lead guitar, a snake-boy on bass guitar, and a walking pile of sludge for a drummer.

 DC also had several groups under the name The Creature Commandos: the first group (an extreme experiment in psychological warfare during World War II) was made up of Lt.
 Matthew Shrieve (normal), Warren Griffith (Werewolf), Sgt.
 Vincent Velcro (Vampire), Pvt.
 Elliot "Lucky" Taylor (Frankenstein's monster) and Dr. Myrra Rhodes (Medusa).
+They often teamed up with fellow Weird War Tales headliner GI Robot.
 Of some note is the fact that though Shrieve was "normal", he was quite explicitly the worst of the bunch.
 A reboot in 2000 also featured a gillman, and a new crew introduced in 2003 and never seen again finally added a mummy.

 In the Flashpoint timeline, the equivalent group is headed by the Frankenstein monster himself, with Velcoro as the vampire (the spelling of his name changes in modern versions), Griffith as the werewolf, and Nina Mazursky as a gillwoman.
 Lt.
 Shrieve fights alongside them in the war.